Command history

 A terminal multiplexer is like a proxy: it is an intermediary between your actual terminal and one or more virtual terminals that it controls.
 It also responsible for passing the output a program (such as a shell) produces to its corresponding terminal.
 This control means that your terminal multiplexer can do whatever calculations it wants on that output, including (in cy's case) recording it.

-cy uses this ability to observe the state of the terminal before and after interpreting a particular output of the underlying process (otherwise known as a write made to standard output or error).
+cy uses this ability to observe the state of the terminal before and after interpreting the output of the underlying process (otherwise known as a write made to standard output or error).

 A terminal emulator is just a state machine that interprets a stream of bytes and adjusts the state of the screen accordingly.
 The screen is a grid of cells, each of which contains a Unicode character and has other styling information.